 - Great for warmup and recovery

-- Charging adaptor fits household outlets but not USB ports
+- Charging adapter fits household outlets but not USB ports

 4. GU Energy Gels

-If you want to run at maximum efficiency, you’ll need to give your body the proper fuel.
+If you want to run at maximum efficiency for long distances, you’ll need to give your body the proper fuel mid-run.
 These energy gel packets are specifically designed for a runner’s unique needs.